 The Redis documentation is a good way to start learning how Redis works as well as how to configure it for your specific application.

-Of course, you don’t have to do any of this if you use one of our Redis VPS Hosting services, in which case you can simply ask our expert Linux admins to install and configure Redis on your server for you.
+Of course, you don’t have to install Redis on Ubuntu 16.04, if you use one of our Redis VPS Hosting services, in which case you can simply ask our expert Linux admins to install and configure Redis on Ubuntu 16.04, for you.
 They are available 24×7 and will take care of your request immediately.